 The 1990s faunal reports used modern zooarchaeological methodologies but this was not the case for early assemblages and these will be re-analysed and all zooarchaeological materials integrated.
 Samples of the main livestock species collected from across the Medieval period will be subject to multi-isotope analysis - sulphur (δ 34S), oxygen (δ 18O) and Strontium (87Sr/86Sr) - to determine their place of origin.
-This multi-proxy approach combining historical mapping, landscape survey, use of historical sources, zooarchaeology and multiisotope analysis has the potential to provide a more nuanced understanding of the human-animal interactions that enabled the English town at Carrickfergus to operate within its Gaelic landscape.
+This multi-proxy approach combining historical mapping, landscape survey, use of historical sources, zooarchaeology and multi-isotope analysis has the potential to provide a more nuanced understanding of the human-animal interactions that enabled the English town at Carrickfergus to operate within its Gaelic landscape.
 The information will provide valuable new socio-economic data on Carrickfergus and the interactions between the townsfolk and the hinterlands that can then be used in the visitor information experiences HED are intending to develop in conjunction with Mid and East Antrim Borough Council.

-SUPERVISION AND EXTERNAL ADVISORS First Supervisor: Prof Eileen Murphy School/Department: Archaeology & Palaeoecology, School of Natural & Built Environment Second Supervisor: Dr Colm [Donnelly School/Department: Archaeology & Palaeoecology, School of Natural & Built Environment Additional Advisor: Dr Kate Britton Organisation/Institution: School of Geosciences, University of Aberdeen Additional Advisor: Mr Ruairi O Baoill Organisation/Institution: Centre for Archaeological Fieldwork, Queen's University Belfast
+SUPERVISION AND EXTERNAL ADVISORS First Supervisor: Prof Eileen Murphy School/Department: Archaeology & Palaeoecology, School of Natural & Built Environment, Queen's University Belfast Second Supervisor: Dr Colm Donnelly School/Department: Archaeology & Palaeoecology, School of Natural & Built Environment, Queen's University Belfast Additional Advisor: Ms Rhonda Robinson Organisation/ Institution: Assistant Director, Historic Environment Division, Department for Communities Additional Advisor: Dr Kate Britton Organisation/ Institution: School of Geosciences, University of Aberdeen Additional Advisor: Mr Ruairi Ó Baoill Organisation/ Institution: Centre for Archaeological Fieldwork, Queen's University Belfast